Varg Vikernes: Background and childhood

+Vikernes was born on 11 February 1973 in Bergen.
 In the interviews printed in the 1998 book Lords of Chaos, Vikernes discusses his background and childhood.
-Lords of Chaos also includes an interview with his mother, Helene Bore (the book and a newspaper depicted there refer to her with the given name Lene, whereas Vikernes' own website uses the name Helene).
+Lords of Chaos also includes an interview with his mother, Helene Bore (the book and a newspaper depicted there refer to her with the given name Lene, whereas Vikernes' own website uses the name Helene.
 In a 2004 interview, Vikernes said his mother was "working in a large oil company".
 His father is an electronics engineer, and his older brother is a civil engineer.

 In the Lords of Chaos interview, Vikernes recalls that when he was 6 years old, the family moved for about a year to Baghdad, Iraq, because Vikernes' "father was working for Saddam Hussein" developing a computer program.
 Since there were no places available in the English school in Baghdad, the young Vikernes went to an Iraqi elementary school during this time.
 According to his interview, Vikernes here became "aware of racial matters".
 Corporal punishment was very common in the school, and on one occasion, Vikernes had a "quarrel" with a teacher and called him "a monkey".
 But as Vikernes perceived it the teachers "didn't dare to hit me because I was white".
 Vikernes' mother also recalls that "the other children in his class would get slapped by their teachers; he would not".
 She mentions that this created problems, but generally she "has no good explanation" of how Varg developed his views.

 When asked about his father, Vikernes states that he was hysterical that his son "had a swastika flag at home".
 Vikernes feels that his father was a hypocrite because he was worried about Vikernes "being a Nazi", whereas he too was "pissed about all the colored people he saw in town".
 About his mother, Vikernes states that she was "very race conscious", in the sense that she was afraid that Vikernes "was going to come home with a black girl!"
 At the time of the 1995 Lords of Chaos interview, Vikernes still had a positive relationship with his mother but "very little contact" with his father.
 He also stated that his parents are divorced; Vikernes' father is said to have "left about 10 years ago", which would have been 1985, when Vikernes was 11 or 12.

 The Encyclopedia of White Power and historian Nicholas Goodrick-Clarke have both alleged that Vikernes was part of the neo-Nazi skinhead culture as an adolescent.
 When asked in the Lords of Chaos interview whether he hung out with skinheads in Bergen, Vikernes said that "there were no skinheads in Bergen".

 According to an interview posted on his official website, Vikernes' facial scar was caused by a skiing accident when he was 11 years old.